nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Lab/README.md

 A Library could be initialized without books or with any number of books and should have only one constructor.

 ### Second problem  2.Library Iterator

+Note: Put your classes in the namespace IteratorsAndComparators.

+Extend your solution from the previous task.
+Inside the Library, create a nested class LibraryIterator, which should implement the IEnumerator<Book> interface.
+Try to implement the bodies of the inherited methods by yourself.
+You will need two more members: